libbyschuknight/tid_til/testing/testing.md

 [A repeatable, step-by-step process for writing Rails integration tests with Capybara](https://www.codewithjason.com/repeatable-step-step-process-writing-rails-integration-tests-capybara/)

-## Try to remember to read the Rspec errors really carefully!!
+## Try to remember to read the RSpec errors really carefully!!

 Just had a number of fails but was due to not coding the factories properly rather then any error a test itself.